Trophy animals that can be hunted in South Africa as well as in the countries of Zimbabwe, Botswana, Namibia and Mozambique.

-Without a doubt, Trophy Hunting Africa is one of the most challenging endeavors a hunter can pursue.
-There are many factors, which can come into play in regard to your trophy-hunting safari on the “Dark Continent”.
-Here are some things you should consider when you begin planning your Trophy Hunting Africa experience.
+Without a doubt, trophy hunting Africa is one of the most challenging endeavors a hunter can pursue.
+There are many factors which can come into play regarding your trophy-hunting safari on the 'dark continent'.
+Here are some things you should consider when you begin planning your trophy hunting Africa experience.

-Because of the extremely diverse assortment of game animals available in Southern Africa, the trophy hunter must narrow down the species he intends to take on a given Safari.
-As all species are not common to a single geographical area, the resultant list may dictate the area, or even the particular African Country where this Trophy Hunt will take place.
-This decision may also have important consequences; the availability of quality Outfitters, the infrastructure, as well as the climate and geographical features can vary greatly from one country to another.
-These differences alone can affect the logistics of your Trophy Hunt.
+Because of the extremely diverse assortment of game animals available in Southern Africa, the trophy hunter must narrow down the species he intends to take on a given safari.
+As all species are not common to a single geographical area, the resulting list may dictate the area, or even the particular African country where this trophy hunt will take place.
+This decision may also have important consequences; the availability of quality outfitters, the infrastructure, as well as the climate and geographical features can vary greatly from one country to another.
+These differences alone can affect the logistics of your trophy hunt.

-Choosing the “right” Outfitter can greatly affect your Trophy Hunting Africa experience.
-You should definitely check out his credentials and those of his Professional Hunters.
-Experience here is usually the key.
-The PH leading your trophy-hunting safari will greatly affect the success of your hunt.
-Look for one who has experience in the area and the particular species, which you wish to pursue.
+Choosing the “right” outfitter for your hunting safari can greatly affect your African trophy hunting experience.
+You should definitely check out their credentials and those of their Professional Hunters.
+Experience is usually the key.
+The PH leading your trophy hunting safari will greatly affect the success of your hunt.
+Look for one who has experience in the area and the particular species which you wish to pursue.